-□ 7.
+☐ 6.
 Thread 2-56 nuts onto four 2-56 rigging couplers.
-Slide a silicone clevis retainer over four threaded 2-56 metal clevises.
-Then, thread the clevises 10 turns onto the rigging couplers.
+Slide a silicone clevis retainer over both threaded 2-56 metal clevises.
+Then, thread the clevises 10 turns onto both rigging couplers.
 Tighten the 2-56 nuts against the metal clevises.

-■ 8.
-Working from the end of the string inside the fuselage, pass the string through a crimp, through the rigging coupler and back through the crimp.
+☐ 7.
+Working from the end of the string inside of the fuselage, pass the string through a crimp, through the rigging coupler and back through the crimp.
 Squeeze the crimp with a pliers to secure the string in the crimp.
 Apply a drop of thin CA to the crimp.

-\Box 9.
 Attach the clevises to the rudder servo horn in the holes 3/4" [19mm] from the center.

-□ 10.
+Do this for both stings.
+Temporarily turn on the radio system and center the rudder servo arm.

+☐ 8.
 Pull the pull-pull string out of the fuselage aft end so that the string is tight.
-Pass the string through a crimp, through the rigging coupler and back through the crimp.
-Attach the clevis to the nylon torque rod horn on the rudder and tape the string to the side of the fuselage.
+Pass the string through a crimp.
+Attach the clevis to the nylon torque rod horn on the rudder.
 Repeat on the other side of the fuselage.

-□ 11.
 With the rudder and the rudder servo arm centered, pull the string tight at the rudder and squeeze the crimps to secure the strings.
+Apply a drop of CA to the string and cut off the excess string.